ramonadesignandcode/mod-react-01photograb/README.md

 # Ramona PhotoGrab
-### Show a random photo from unsplash.com in a MUI React Sample App
+### Random photo from unsplash.com in a MUI React Sample App